pdp10/AstroJournal/README.md

 v0.8

+- Corrected bug in astrojournal.bat
+- Added support for csv input files.
+- Improvement for the package generator.
-- Design of the main graphic user interface (currently not connected to the program)
+- Design of the main graphic user interface (currently not connected to the program).

 v0.7